-For Platform as a Service-based capabilities we can use automatic scaling such as multiple instances of a given service, or a better performing instance when usage of the service grows rapidly.
+For Platform as Service-based capabilities we can use automatic scaling such as multiple instances of a given service, or a better performing instance when the usage of the service grows rapidly.

 All these approaches affect how much cost Azure incurs for us over months and years.
 And to achieve this IT administrators need to employ modern solutions, as scaling services is rarely something that should be done manually.

 The problem therefore is, how do we know what, when, and where to scale?

 Overcast by Sharegate is a solution to save money by optimizing Azure environments.